Hydrodynamics of dipole-conserving fluids: Dissipative corrections

 \subsection{Linearized equations of motion}

 In this Appendix, we derive the linearized equations of motion with the first order corrections (Eqs. \eqref{eq:eoms1}).
-This is most easily than in the basis Eqs. \eqref{eq:macro}, which is of course completely equivalent to the Eqs. \eqref{eq:macroscopic} provided that the transport coefficients are identified according to Eqs. \eqref{eq:transport0} and \eqref{eq:transport2}.
+This is most easily done in the basis used in Eqs. \eqref{eq:macro}, which are, of course, completely equivalent to Eqs. \eqref{eq:macroscopic} provided that the transport coefficients are identified according to Eqs. \eqref{eq:transport0} and \eqref{eq:transport2}.

 It is then straightforward to compute the relevant gradients of the dissipative currents